nerwuuus/sql-employee-time-db/how_to_update_db_instruction.md

             wbs_description
         FROM {table_name1};
     """)

-    # Committing changes
+    # Committing changes to the ess database
     conn.commit()
     print(f"Data was loaded successfully to the tables: {table_name1}, {table_name2}, and {table_name3}.")

-except Exception as e:
+except Exception as e: # Executes only if an error occurs inside the try block and captures the error details in the variable e
-    # Rollback in case of error
+    # Rollback in case if an error occurs
+    # If something goes wrong before commit(), calling rollback() undoes all changes made in the current transaction, restoring the database to its previous state
     conn.rollback()
     print("An error occurred during the data load process:", e)

-finally:
+finally: # this block runs no matter what happens (success or error)
-    # Closing resources
+    # Closing the cursor and connection
     if 'cur' in locals():
         cur.close()
     if 'conn' in locals():